do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2020-02-09-SVG-icons-from-PNG-custom-fonts-and-sprites.md

   </li>
 </ol>
 <p>Here’s what we got: <span class="under">2.05&#8239;KB and 2.75&#8239;KB</span> files (and they’ll be even lighter if you enable GZIP compression for SVG).
 Before optimization, we had 7.6&#8239;KB and 10.3&#8239;KB, respectively.
 That is, both <span class="under">files lost more than 70% of</span> their weight!</p>
-<p>But what would happen if we converted the cat into SVG <a href="/assets/post-on-icons/improper_1.svg" rel="nofollow">without preparation</a> and did not optimize the result?
-An extra 20&#8239;KB + unsuitability for use!
-The original manga PNG is more contrasting, so the raw SVG from it <a href="/assets/post-on-icons/improper_2.svg" rel="nofollow">would have turned out</a> to be sharp but also overloaded with trifles.</p>
+<p>But what would happen if we converted the PNG cat to SVG without preparation?
+The file would have gained an extra 20KB and would be <a href="/assets/post-on-icons/improper_1.svg" rel="nofollow">completely unusable</a> as icon.
+The manga-boy PNG is more contrasty, so the raw SVG from it would <a href="/assets/post-on-icons/improper_2.svg" rel="nofollow">come out sharp</a> but still overloaded with details.</p>
 </div>
 <div><h2 id="2">Webfont from SVG icons: the scheme of creation and known pitfalls</h2>
 <p>We already have 11 manga icons: here are these <a href="https://github.com/do-your-own-seo/icons">SVGs</a>.
 Why not make an amateur web font from them?
 (To the point, everyone can post links to other custom SVG collections in the comments.)</p>